-Valencian Modernism is mainly found in the regional architecture.
+Valencian Modernism is mainly found in regional architecture.
 Nevertheless, you’ll also find it in paintings, sculpture, design, and decorative arts.

 At the turn of the 20th century, a new decorative style emerged throughout Europe.
 Whether it was called Art Nouveau, Jugendstil, Secession, or Modernism, the main features and characteristics were very similar.

-In the Valencian area, it developed according to a strong industrial, economic, and urban development.
+In the Valencian area, it developed according to strong industrial, economic, and urban development.
 Nevertheless, the term Modernism was then rather pejorative and described architectures imported from Brussels and Vienna.

 In contrast, Valencian Modernism was first mainly characterized by regional agricultural goods such as grapes, oranges, and rice.
 At the end of the 19th century, it became more industrial due to the expansion of construction and fabrication plants.
 The most obvious features of Spanish Modernism are asymmetry and organic shapes.
 Obviously, you’ll find them in abundance in Gaudí’s iconic works.